Searching for assets

 9. Asset metadata

-By clicking the three dot menu and selecting Edit Metadata, or by right-clicking on an asset and selecting Edit Metadata, you are able to show/hide the metadata view in the Asset pane that details all of the metadata tags (edited or empty) of an asset.
-You can filter your view of the metadata of the asset selected by freetext and metadata view.
-You also have the option to edit the metadata in this area as well.
+By clicking the three dot menu and selecting Edit Metadata, or by right-clicking on an asset and selecting Edit Metadata, you can show/hide the metadata view in the Asset pane that details all of the metadata tags (edited or empty) of an asset.
+You can filter your view of the metadata of the asset selected by freetext and metadata view, or edit the metadata displayed in this area as needed.